-(HBOT) Hyperbaric Oxygen Therapy is a Medical Treatment which enhances the body’s natural healing process by inhalation of 100% oxygen in a Hyperbaric Chamber, where the atmospheric pressure is increased and controlled.
+It is a Medical Treatment that enhances the body’s natural healing process by inhalation of 100% oxygen in a Hyperbaric Chamber, where the atmospheric pressure is increased and controlled.
 It is used for a wide variety of treatments usually as a part of an overall medical care plan.

-Under normal circumstances, Oxygen is transported throughout the body only by the red blood cells.
+Under normal circumstances, oxygen is transported throughout the body only by the red blood cells.
 With Hyperbaric Oxygen Therapy, the oxygen is dissolved into all of the body’s fluids; the plasma, the central nervous system fluids, the lymph, and the bone and can be carried to areas where circulation is diminished or blocked.
-In this way, extra oxygen can reach all the damaged tissues and the body can support its own healing process.
-The increased oxygen greatly enhances the ability of the white blood cells to kill bacteria, reduces swelling and allows new blood vessels to grow more rapidly into the affected areas.
-It is a simple, non-invasive and painless treatment.
+In this way, extra oxygen can reach all the damaged tissues and the body can support its healing process.
+The increased oxygen greatly enhances the ability of the white blood cells to kill bacteria, reduces swelling, and allows new blood vessels to grow more rapidly into the affected areas.
+It is a simple, non-invasive, and painless treatment.

 What are the benefits of HBOT?

-Hyperbaric Oxygen Therapy improves the quality of life of the patient in many areas when standard medicine is not working.
-Many conditions such as stroke, cerebral palsy, head injuries, and chronic fatigue have responded favourably to HBOT.
+It improves the quality of life of the patient in many areas when standard medicine is not working.
+Many conditions such as stroke, cerebral palsy, head injuries, and chronic fatigue have responded favorably to HBOT.

 What conditions does HBOT treat?